nidhijaju/draft-zstd-window-size/draft-jaju-httpbis-zstd-window-size.md

 # Window Size

-To ensure interoperability of the "zstd" Content Coding, decoders MUST support a Window_Size of up to and including 8 MB and encoders MUST NOT generate frames requiring a Window_Size larger than 8 MB, when using the "zstd" Content Coding (see {{zstd-iana-token}}).
+To ensure interoperability, when using the "zstd" content coding, decoders MUST support a Window_Size of up to and including 8 MB, and encoders MUST NOT generate frames requiring a Window_Size larger than 8 MB (see
+{{zstd-iana-token}}).

 # Security Considerations